 • Coffee Shop: What are the different types of coffee shops?
 What do they mean to different people?
 What is acceptable behavior inside one?
 How do they function?

-In just one research question, we isolated six different major concepts.
+In just one research question, we isolated six different significant concepts.
 If you wanted to, you could write at least five or six pages about each of these concepts.
 The literature review would be 30-40 pages long!
-More importantly, your literature review would be a thorough overview of key concepts for those who are not familiar with your topic.
+More importantly, your literature review would be a thorough overview of critical concepts for those unfamiliar with your topic.

 Step-by-Step: an Applied Example

-Many early-career students fall into the pit of writing an annotated bibliography or a book report and they think it’s a lit review.
+Many early-career students fall into the trap of writing an annotated bibliography or a book report, thinking it’s a literature review.
 It’s not.
-Don’t do that.
+Please don’t do that.

-The literature review does not summarize your sources—it tells your story in your words.
-You write about concepts relevant to the research, and the sources you found to support your statements.
-Yes, sometimes you may call out a specific source, quoting it directly, but almost all of your literature review should be in your words.
-Whenever you write a sentence that is from another’s work, cite it.
+The literature review does not summarize your sources—it tells your story in your own words.
+You write about concepts relevant to the research and the sources you found to support your statements.
+Yes, sometimes you may call out a specific source, quoting it directly, but almost all of your literature review should be in your own words.
+When you write a sentence from another’s work, cite it.

-The lit review should look like an Easter egg hunt: a field of grass and trees and shrubs you planted and arranged, with a sprinkling of colorful citations within reach, ready to open.
+The lit review should look like an Easter egg hunt: a field of grass, trees, and shrubs you planted and arranged, with a sprinkling of colorful citations within reach, ready to open.

-Let’s use the example above to plan out a full literature review.
-The language I use below is very conversational just to point you in the right direction.
+Let’s use the example above to plan out a complete literature review.
+The language I use below is very conversational, just to point you in the right direction.
 It is not comprehensive or complete, but it should give you an idea of what you should write in the literature review.
-Do not submit a lit review that reads exactly like what I have written below.
+Please do not submit a lit review that reads exactly like what I have written below.

 Now that’s out of the way, here’s the research question again.